Daniel-Developement/Bot-discord-for-ticket/README.md

 node index.js # To start the ticket-bot
 ```

-# Made with 💜 by BlackKnight683.
+# Made with 💜 by BlackKnight683 and Daniel-Development.
 # Code Inspired From [@Sayrix](https://github.com/Sayrix)